Oculus Rift S Review

 The Rift S is quite a good value, offering a top-tier experience for considerably less than the competition.

-The Rift S is our top recommendation for the majority of people who want a high-quality VR experience.
+The Oculus Rift S is our top recommendation for the majority of people who want a high-quality VR experience without sacrificing comfort (a common tradeoff).
 It is lacking a few tiny features that some other headsets have but these are hardly noticeable to anyone besides the hardcore VR enthusiast and those headsets can cost over double what the Rift S does.